6 Bayesian Updating & Spatial Temporal Modelling

 .

-We have computed a total of 360,000 iterations across the 6 chains, of which half the number is discarded.
-Hence, we have a sample of 180,000 posterior estimates.
-Now, we need to ensure that at most 10% of samples from the total has NOT diverged (<18,000 samples).
+In my computer, we computed a total of 60,000 iterations across the 6 chains (i.e., 10,000 iterations), of which half the number is discarded.
+Hence, we have a sample of 30,000 samples generated for each parameter.
+Now, we need to check for samples that did not converge and ensure that does not exceed 10%.

 d1 <- get_sampler_params(Bayesian.model.baseline, inc_warmup = F)[[1]][, 'divergent__'] %>% sum() # chain 1